castle-engine/castle-engine/tools/castle-editor/README.md

 You use modern Pascal language to code your games.
 The Castle Game Engine is documented on https://castle-engine.io/ , in particular see our manual: https://castle-engine.io/manual_intro.php .
-Note that it's not yet updated to describe this visual editor.

 ## License